otio-platform/security/packages/web-components/README.md

 > NOTE: This package is still early in development.
 Expect breaking API changes often until the package reaches a stable 1.0.0 release.

-> NOTE: This library is meant to be used in conjuction with the backend packages published from [tas-security](https://github.com/trans-stat/tas-security).
+> NOTE: This library is meant to be used in conjuction with the backend package published from [tas-security](https://github.com/trans-stat/tas-security).
-While these frontend Web Components can be used without the backend packages, they will work best as a fullstack solution.
+While these frontend Web Components can be used without the backend package, they will work best as a fullstack solution.

 ## installation
 ### npm